aregsar/aregsarblog/blog/2020/laravel-app-with-redis-in-docker/index.md

   'prefix' => 'def',
 ```

+## redis queue configuration

-Below is the queue configuration in `config/queue.php` defining job and custom queues that use the same redis connection:
+Below is the queue configuration in `config/queue.php`:

 ```php
   //uses the 'job' queue connection in this file